 - a visit to the residence of Egypt's former president Anwar El Sadat and a lecture with Jehan Sadat, the first lady

 This tour is the opportunity of a lifetime.
-With Dr. Zahi Hawass and Mrs. Jehan Sadat as our special guests, your experience will be extraordinary!
+With Dr. Zahi Hawass, Mrs. Jehan Sadat, and Dr. Mostafa Waziri as our special guests, your experience of Egypt will be extraordinary!

 Day 1 - Arrival

 Arrival at Cairo International Airport.
 A representative of the Archaeological Paths will welcome our guests at the Cairo Airport and transport them to the luxurious 5-star hotel in Giza, situated near the pyramids.
 After the check-in process at the hotel, our guests will have time to rest and enjoy their dinner in the hotel's restaurant.
 Overnight stay at the hotel.